bkimminich/kata-botwars/README.md

-# kata-botwars
+# Code Kata: Bot Wars - Factory of Heroes

-Code Kata for a strategy/roleplaying game loosely based on Star Wars - Galaxy of Heroes®
+In this Code Kata you will be implementing a strategy/roleplaying game using loosely based on the popular mobile game [Star Wars™ Galaxy of Heroes](http://starwars.ea.com/en_GB/starwars/galaxy-of-heroes).
+This Kata is supposed to be more complex than most of the well-known traditional Katas (e.g. Roman Numbers, Bowling Game or FizzBuzz) including even my own [Kata TCG](https://github.com/bkimminich/kata-tcg).
+It offers many possibilities for different focuses depending on learning goals and can be approached iteratively with TDD from different angles.
+The Kata is especially well suited for building extensible software because the gameplay could be extended or modified in many ways.
+While it is not recommended to use this Kata for TDD introduction-trainings, it should offer challenges for developers of higher experience levels.